 from the arctic region to the tropics.

-The climate of the Pacific Northwest region, especially between the Cascade Mountain
+The climate of the U.S. Pacific Northwest region, especially between the Cascade Mountain

 favorable climate extends down the coast to the San Francisco Bay area, which is about the southern limit for